MicrosoftDocs/VBA-Docs/api/Publisher.Options.AllowBackgroundSave.md

 ## Example

-This example turns off background save, so publications do not save in the background.
+This example turns off background save, so publications don't save in the background.

 ```vb
 Sub DoNotSaveInBackground()